kbooz/cosi-exercise/README.md

 If you're using [Visual Studio Code](https://code.visualstudio.com/), please install the recommended extensions.

-It is also enabled by default
+It is also enabled by default project-wise linting fix and formmating on save.

 If you're using another editor, it's recommended to install any [ESLint](https://eslint.org/), [Prettier](https://prettier.io/) and [EditorConfig](https://editorconfig.org/) plugins on your preferable code editor for linting and formmating